QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

 1. as probabilities or
 1. as cross-sectional frequencies that the law of large numbers leads us to anticipate for large samples.

-To illustrate, recall our model of employment/unemployment dynamics for a given worker discussed in {ref}`Example 2: Unemployment <mc_eg1>`.
+To illustrate, recall our model of employment/unemployment dynamics for a given worker discussed in {prf:ref}`Example 2: Unemployment <mc_eg1>`.

 Consider a large population of workers, each of whose lifetime experience is described by the specified dynamics, with each worker's outcomes being